deroneriksson/python-wsi-preprocessing/docs/index.md

 ## Whole Slide Imaging Background

-A whole-slide image is a digital representation of a microscopic slide, typically at a very high level of magnification such as 20X or 40X.
+A whole-slide image is a digital representation of a microscopic slide, typically at a very high level of magnification such as 20x or 40x.
 As a result of this high magnification, whole slide images are typically very large in size.
-In the training dataset that we will examine here in relation to our breast cancer tumor proliferation prediction project, image sizes were as high as 34 gigapixels, with a maximum width of almost 200,000 pixels and a maximum height over 250,000 pixels.
-The maximum file size for a single whole-slide image in the training dataset was 3.4GB.
+In the training dataset that we will examine here in relation to our breast cancer tumor proliferation prediction project, image sizes were as high as 35.6 gigapixels, with a maximum width of almost 200,000 pixels and a maximum height over 250,000 pixels.
+The maximum file size for a single whole-slide image in the training dataset was 3.4 GB.

 **WSI Example Slide**<br/>
 ![WSI Example Slide](images/wsi-example.png "WSI Example Slide")